The Fishhook Layer in Lithic Literature.

 I followed some of the tree patterns and found that the design suggested what part of the tree was best to harvest to create the angle or curve for your hook.
 If you follow the shape of hook you are looking for you can line it up with a particular spot in the structure of the tree that would best suited for your design.
 It also appears they were shaping the hook while still attached to the tree and allowing it to grow to desired dimensions.

 In the image below I tried to present some of the possible wooden structures including gear like spear, gaff, paddle, staff, fishing pole, etc. The idea of a shelter presented here is part of the pattern in the stones.
 You can rotate around the stone and catch other forms of shelters such as caves, teepees, wigwams, skin lean-tos and other inventions for protection.
 At this point of the rotation we have landed in a wooden structure, it even sports a chimney.
 It even suggest the tying of timber to create a raft along the lower right angle.
 You are probably wondering what all of this has to do with the fishhook?
-When you start putting the fishhook story together all these bit of information will help fill in the timeline.
+When you start putting the fishhook story together all these bits of information will help fill in the timeline.
 The fishhook is super important in human history and had different profiles depending on the culture, climate, and location.
 Please bare with me.
 I see it too.
 It is as if we are looking at an old abandoned tacklebox left upside-down with the line in knots, but I promise using Lithic Literature we will tease out what is happening.
 I want to remind folks that I am holding my stone so the wooden structure is the one of choice, I have suggested that there is a counter clockwise rotation on the stone and if you turn your stone you may find a different shelter, for example a teepee.
 If you are looking at your own personal stone see if you have other shelters as you turn your stone.
 I think wood has been a resource for building a long time.
 We will explore other shelters before we leave.

 After looking into the wooden structure presented in the stone above, I spotted the vertical support with a V notch at the top as the supporting timber.
 I have found mammoth shelters, caves, wigwams teepees where the design allows you to enter the space and feel at home.
 It offers an open house.
 It shows how well everything is organized.
 The same goes for this wooden structure presented in our new dig, including a skin on a stretcher drying propped near the fire.

 As I research my findings, I will share videos that I come across that help viewers visualize the action taking place in the stone.
-As I contemplate the enormity of the fishhook, realize I can chose just about any subject to focus on.
+As I contemplate the enormity of the fishhook, realize I can choose just about any subject to focus on.
 While I am looking at the collection of images above I drift in to the history of hats!
 At first I roll my eyes and tell myself to stay with the program and focus on the fishhook!
 Then I wake up in the morning thinking every fisherman needs a hat!
 Sometimes I get frustrated when the design starts waving hats in my face.
 It reminds me of the quadruped sticking its nose into the pregnant scene reminding me that the pregnant female should be transported sidesaddle.
 So yes, a hat is important for the fisherman who must protect his nose from the elements.
 I added some of the hat suggestions.
 There are many suggestions and they are not all good fishing hats.
 I turn to my grandson for his suggestions for the best fishing gear.🥰 Quick reminder, this stone is from my garden.
 It could have been worked on as recent as 1970's.
 The folks that lived and worked to build rail roads as well as masons from around the world were aware and partook in lithic literature and recorded their experience too.
 The stone age is still here today, and we are thankful in the diversity of the human existence.
 In the end it is our super power to survive.

 Fire